Constitution of the Yale College Democrats

 D. assisting the Elections Coordinator in his or her duties.

-8) The duties of the Campus and Community Coordinator shall include—
+8) The duties of the City Engagement Coordinator shall include—

-A. maintaining relationships with other progressive organizations and partner groups, both on- and off-campus; and
+A. maintaining relationships with other progressive organizations and partner groups, in the city of New Haven

 B. facilitating joint efforts with these groups for events, advocacy, and other collaborative and coalition-based work.